Newton-Okounkov polyhedra for character varieties and configuration spaces: Examples

 The cone of $\Gamma-$BZ quilts $BZ_{\Gamma}(SL_m(\C)) \subset \prod_{v \in V(\Gamma)}BZ_3(SL_m(\C))$ is then defined to be those tuples $(T_v)$ with $\pi_{i, v}(T_v) = \pi_{i, u}(T_u)^*$ when an edge $i$ joins $u$ and $v,$ see Figures \ref{quilt} and \ref{quilt2}.

 We represent gluing triangles $T_1, T_2$ with matching boundary components as weighted graphs on composite diagrams, as in Figure \ref{quilt}.
 Paths at the meeting boundaries of $T_1, T_2$ are joined by an arrangement of weighted paths in an $X$ configuration.
 When the path has weight $1$, this is either a line (see the left corner of the quilt in Figure \ref{quilt}) or by a crooked line (see the right corner of the quilt in Figure \ref{quilt}).
-The cones $BZ_{\tree}(SL_3(\C))$ are studied by the author and Zhou in \cite{MZ}.
+The cones $BZ_{\tree}(SL_3(\C))$ are studied by the author and Zhou in \cite{MZ}, see also \cite{KM} for a relationship between Berenstein-Zelevinsky triangles and mathematical biology.

 We finish this subsection with an analysis of the generators of the semigroup algebra $\C[BZ_{\Gamma}(SL_2(\C))]$.
-The semigroup $BZ_3(SL_2(\C))$ is the free semigroup on three generators, we depict an element of this semigroup as an arrangment of three types of paths in a dual trinode $\tau$, see Figure \ref{graphweight}.
+Recall from Example \ref{sl2example} that the semigroup $BZ_3(SL_2(\C))$ is the free semigroup on three generators, we depict an element of this semigroup as an arrangment of three types of paths in a dual trinode $\tau$, see Figure \ref{graphweight}.